Raffy5050/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This directory focuses on exercises on shell scripting basics
+This is a project on shell i/o redirection